Tohatsu 60 HP outboard motor MFS60A

 -

-VERSION: ETL: E: electric start , T: remote control and power trim , L: Long tail or W: in the colour Beluga White.
-With steering wheel control both monocable and hydraulic.
+VERSION: ETL: E: electric start , T: remote control and power trim , L: Long tail or W: In Beluga White.
+Steering wheel controls are available with both monocable and hydraulic controls.

-With power trim and tilt you can optimize the tilt angle of the engine with the push of a button.
-With the trim meter you can quickly read whether the angle of the engine is correct.
-Then you accelerate faster, sail smoother, faster, more economically, more stable and above all safer.
-Also handy for trailering. -
+With power trim and tilt, you can optimize the engine's tilt angle at the touch of a button.
+The trim gauge lets you quickly see if the engine angle is set correctly.
+This results in faster acceleration, smoother, faster, more fuel-efficient, more stable, and, above all, safer riding.
+It's also handy for trailering. -

-(W) EFTL tiller / tiller version with Big Multi Tiller B handle (see images).
-This gives you an electric start and power trim of the outboard motor, without the need for a steering function with remote control.
+(W) EFTL tiller/tiller model with Big Multi Tiller B handle (see images).
+This gives you electric starting and power trim of the outboard motor, without the need for a remote steering function.

 - Ergonomically designed shift lever.